cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 ---

-*Version 6.7 — April 19, 2026*
+*Version 6.8 — April 21, 2026*

+*Changes from v6.7 → v6.8: Added day-type override rule to Section 5c ("How you treat the brief").
+The Researcher's Section 1.8 is now explicitly a fit assessment (STRONG/WORKABLE/POOR), not a day-type decision.
+The `DAY TYPE` variable passed to the Writer in the input is authoritative and the Writer composes for that type regardless of what the Researcher's 1.8 reads.
+Rationale: Issue #002 test runs on Tuesday (MOVE day by calendar) kept composing as BUILD because the source material looked BUILD-shaped to the Researcher, and the Writer trusted the brief over its own DAY TYPE input.
+Paired with Researcher v3 (Section 1.8 rewritten as fit assessment rather than open question).*

-*Changes from v6.6: Section 5b now requires the pre-draft anchor list to be emitted as an HTML comment block before `<!DOCTYPE html`, not kept internal — verification is now an output artifact the Writer cannot mentally skip.
+*Changes from v6.6 → v6.7: Section 5b now requires the pre-draft anchor list to be emitted as an HTML comment block before `<!DOCTYPE html`, not kept internal — verification is now an output artifact the Writer cannot mentally skip.
 Section 5c opens with an explicit Tool Identity Lock naming the Writer's #1 failure mode: substituting a training-data pattern for the Brief's verified tool identity.
 Section 21 Check 18a gates on the presence of both anchor comments and cross-checks every fact in the draft body against the anchor list.
 Section 22 updated to require both comments in the output.
 Rationale: v6.6 had the right rules but they were skippable because verification was described as internal.
 Issue #002's OpenClaw draft fabricated six anchored details (wrong tool identity, wrong model name, invented quote, invented JSON config, wrong hardware spec, wrong editor integration) despite v6.6 forbidding all of them. v6.7 makes the verification observable by forcing an artifact.*

 *Changes from v6.5 → v6.6: Added Section 5c on how to use the Researcher Brief.
 Added Check 18a on Researcher Brief usage to Section 21.*